tangentsoft/libtabula/HACKERS.md

 Submitting Patches
 ----

-If you wish to submit a patch to the library, please send it to [the libtabula mailing list][11], or [create a ticket][12] and attach the patch to the ticket.
-We want patches in unified diff format.

-The easiest way to get a unified diff is to check out a copy of the current libtabula tree as described above.
-Then make your change, and ask Fossil to generate the diff for you:
+The simplest way to send a change to libtabula is to say this after developing your change against the trunk of libtabula:

-    $ fossil diff > mychange.patch
+    $ fossil diff > my-changes.patch

-If your patch adds new files to the distribution, you can say `fossil add newfile` before you do the diff, which will include the contents of that file in the patch.
-(You can do this even when you've checked out the tree anonymously.)
-Then say `fossil revert newfile` to make Fossil forget about the new file.
+Then attach that file to a new [mailing list][11] message.

+If your change is more than a small patch, `fossil diff` might not incorporate all of the changes you have made.
+The old unified `diff` format can't encode branch names, file renamings, file deletions, tags, checkin comments, and other Fossil-specific information.
+For such changes, it is better to send a Fossil bundle:

+    $ fossil checkin --branch my-changes
+    $ fossil bundle export --branch my-changes my-changes.bundle

+The checkin command will fail on the "autosync" step if you did an anonymous checkout of the libtabula Fossil repo, but your changes will get stored in a new branch.
+The "bundle" feature of Fossil takes that branch and packs just your changes up into a file that one of the developers can temporarily attach to their local repository, then apply if they approve the changes.

+Because you are working on a branch on your private copy of the libtabula Fossil repository, you are free to make as many checkins as you like on the new branch before giving the `bundle export` command.

+Contributors with a history of providing quality patches/bundles can apply to get a developer login on [the repository][14].

-Please don't submit patches against branches of the repository or against released versions. libtabula often drifts enough during development that a patch against anything other than the tip of the trunk won't apply cleanly.
-We have historically not had separate "development" and "stable" branches; all development happens on the trunk, so that the branches you find in the libtabula Fossil repo are really just release tags, not true branch points.
+Please make your patches or experimental branch bundles against the tip of the current trunk.  libtabula often drifts enough during development that a patch against a stable release may not apply to the trunk cleanly otherwise.

 The libtabula Code Style